Homepage > Blank IRS W-8BEN Template

 .
 W-9

-• You are a beneficial owner claiming that income is effectively connected with the conduct of trade or business within the U.S.
+• You are a beneficial owner claiming that income is effectively connected with the conduct of trade or business within the United States

 (other than personal services)